-This article gives instructions on how to create PGP Virtual Disks in Mac OS X.
+This article gives instructions on how to create PGP Virtual Disks on macOS.

 A PGP Virtual Disk is an area of space, on any disk connected to your computer, which is set aside and encrypted.
 PGP Virtual Disks are much like a bank vault, and are very useful for protecting sensitive files while the rest of your computer is unlocked for work.

 A PGP Virtual Disk looks and acts like an additional hard disk, although it is actually a single file that can reside on any of your computer disks.